crate-crypto/small-powers-of-tau/readme.md

     // This method will ensure that the first points is in the correct group and that none of the points are zero let mut srs = Accumulator::deserialise(bytes, params);

+    // Save the old SRS as we will do subgroup checks on it, after
+    // since we assume that the Coordinator is honest. let old_srs = srs.clone();

     // Create your private key
     let private_key = PrivateKey::rand(rng);